12 Top-Rated Things to Do in Rockford, Illinois

 Burpee Museum of Natural History | EarlRShumaker / photo modified

-As part of the Riverfront Museum Park, the Burpee Museum of Natural History has been attracting interest since 1942.
+The Burpee Museum of Natural History is part of the Riverfront Museum Park and has been attracting interest since 1942.
 Permanent showcases at the museum include fully restored dinosaur skeletons, an immersive Carboniferous Coal Forest, and displays relating to the native people and wildlife of the region.

 Programs and events at Burpee cater to every member of the family, including a massive Easter egg hunt in the spring and lecture series throughout the year.
 The museum also hosts the Music on The Rock summer concert series.